Kings Cross-Potts Point

 Your guide to the best 10 experiences Sydney small bars have to offer.
 [More]

 It's getting close to the witching hour and your favourite venue is about to call last drinks, what are your late night options for small bars?

 648 Bourke St (corner Cleveland St), Surry Hills

 Heading up to bar, at first glance it may not seem like there is a huge amount on offer.
 Don’t expect the showy banks of bottles seen at places like Baxter Inn or Eau de Vie.
 Here quality rules over quantity.
 The drinks have a mature, grown up flavour and usurp sugar for fine ingredients.
-Choose from the seven deadly sins cocktail list and experience some novel takes on both the sins and the cocktails they are based upon.
-Crushed chilli, candied ginger and lemongrass with tequila and cointreau makes a punchy yet appropriately named Wrath.
-The raspberry and vodka Sloth is refreshing and perfectly tart, rather than syrupy sweet.
-Any of the deadly sins will set you back just $14 each, which is a far cry from the typical $18-$20 prices appearing on most cocktail lists around town.
-Other Black Penny creations are available, so check the menu for the latest.
+Choose from the detailed cocktail list and experience some novel takes on some classics.
+The prices are reasonable, starting at $15, which is a lot cheaper than many small bars charging $18-$20 for similar offerings.